richsalz/draft-erb-lurk-rsalg/draft-erb-lurk-rsalg.md

 data
 : For rsalg requests, this contains the encrypted PRF.
-For server_kx signing reqeusts, this contains the key parameters to sign.
+For server_kx signing requests, this contains the key parameters to sign.

 ## Session Ticket Request